OndraPotocek/bpc-de1_project/README.md

 ## Features
 - PWM generatrion - setting period and duty cycle with buttnost and switches on FPGA board NEXYS A7 50T.
 - view output signal on an LED (oscilloscope) and/or headphone jack
+- view period/immediate change of amplitude on a 7 segment diplay (soon to be added into the schematic)

 ## sources: